 It uses a small illuminated dot for aiming the object.
 It doesn’t have magnification, eye relief.
 These sights are very fast when compared to the red dots.
 It helps to improve the shooting speed.

 To know the complete history of red dot check this Wiki page.

 Holographic sights or holo sights are a more complex pattern with unlimited eye relief.
 Most of the holographic sights are illuminated.

 Much like the red dot sight, the holo sights also helps to improve the shooting speed.

 You can see these optics in normal scopes like hunting rifles, sniper weapons, and low powered scopes.
 It is the ideal choice for target shooting, hunting.
 It helps to increase accuracy, and it is a budget-friendly optics.

 All the optics offers many features you can choose as per your needs.

-How to Use The AR15 Rifle Scope – For Beginners
+How to Use This Best AR-15 Scope – For Beginners

 Step 1: Mounting and Understanding Your Scope